Host a site on a development machine web server, then access the content from an Android device.

 localhost:5000you would enter

-- In the Local address textfield on the right, enter the IP address or
+- In the IP address and port textfield on the right, enter the IP address

 localhost:7331you would enter

 Port forwarding is now set up.
-You can see a status indicator of the port forward on the device's tab within the Inspect Devices dialog.
+You can see a status indicator of the port forward at the top as well as besides the device name.

 To view the content, open up Chrome on your Android device and go to